ashishsahu1/ML-ProjectYard/Handwritten Digit Recognition/README.md

 ## About the Python Deep Learning Project

 Handwritten digit recognition app using the MNIST dataset.
 We will be using a special type of deep neural network that is Convolutional Neural Networks.
 In the end, we are going to build a GUI in which you can draw the digit and recognize it straight away.

-Prerequisites
+## Pre-requisites

 The interesting Python project requires you to have basic knowledge of Python programming, deep learning with Keras library and the Tkinter library for building GUI.